LastOfOurs/Last-mvp/README.md

 1. http://localhost:3000/explorer/ - Swagger , Loopback Server API explorer
 2. http://localhost:8546/ - Ganache , Test Ethereum Blockchain RPC port
 3. http://localhost:5001/ - IPFS , API Gateway port to IPFS

+## TROUBLESHOOT
+- *[contract] has not been deployed to the network* Try checking your config for the correct ethereum node, or restart docker container
+- *error connecting to rabbit mq*
+  Try checking your config for the correct rabbitmq node, or restart docker container
+-

 ## License
 GNU Lesser General Public License